 SMIF's Economic Development Grants are designed to support new asset-based, collaborative initiatives.
-Projects much demonstrate measurable results and advance SMIF’s mission of promoting economic development in its 20-county region.
+Projects must demonstrate measurable results and advance SMIF’s mission of promoting economic development in its 20-county region.

-- Proposals must be submitted by an independent 501(c)(3) organization, a unit of government or a public agency.
+- Proposals must be submitted by a 501(c)(3) organization, a unit of government or a public agency.

 - Proposals must demonstrate benefit to SMIF’s 20-county region.